 Craft Your Renovation Budget

-Deciding to renovate your house without using the help offered by a team of professionals will allow you to save some money indeed; nevertheless, if you decide to do the project on your own, it is vital that you have a correct estimation of the costs that are related to it.
+Deciding to renovate your house without using the help offered by a team of professionals will allow you to save some money; nevertheless, if you decide to do the project on your own, it is vital that you nail down your construction budget.

-Underestimating the requisite funds is, according to the specialists, the most frequent problem; without proper planning, most people will discover that they will need to pay more than what they were expecting.
+Underestimating the requisite funds is the most frequent problem; without proper planning, most people will discover that they will need to pay more than what they were expecting.

 What is the solution then?
-Find a knowledgeable person and ask him to look over your budget as a disintrested third party, adding the missing items, correcting the quantities (and thus the prices) and so on.
+Find a knowledgeable person, such as a residential architect or engineer, and ask him to look over your budget as a disinterested third party, adding the missing items, correcting the quantities (and thus the prices) and so on.
+You might have to pay for this service, but remember that it will lead to a more satisfying conclusion.

 Hone Your Time Management Skills

-It would be a pity to be forced to occupy a living area when your house is a mess, because you didnt take into account the extra days that are needed because the paint didnt get dry enough, for example, due to the bad weather.
+It would be a pity to be forced to occupy a living area when your house is a mess, because you didnt take into account the extra days that are needed because the exterior painting didnt get done, for example, due to the rainy weather.

-And even if your construction budget is crafted perfectly, make sure to put aside an additional amount of money and two or three extra days of work, so that you can finish everything and purchase whatever is necessary.
+And even if your construction budget is crafted perfectly, make sure to put aside an additional amount of money for the scope of work, so that you can finish everything and purchase whatever is necessary.
+It's not uncommon to ballpark this number at 10%.

 Why?
-No matter how carefully and accurately we create a time line, inevitably Murphys Law marches in, in the form of rain-outs, late deliveries, etc.
+No matter how carefully and accurately we create a time line, inevitably Murphys Law marches in, in the form of rain-outs, late deliveries, subcontractors that don't show, etc.

-If you plan to change the rooms up, for example, to create a nursery for a new baby or to demolish some interior walls in order to enlarge the living room, you will have a lot of debris that needs to be disposed correctly.
+If you plan to change the rooms up, for example, to create a nursery for a new baby or to demolish some interior walls in order to enlarge the living room into an open floor plan, you will have a lot of debris that needs to be disposed correctly.

 Know Your Load-Bearing Walls